• Get Inspired

 Which brings us to the 1960s and ’70s.
 A time of mass construction and minimal budgets.
 Eternit, that eternally problematic fibre cement product, was everywhere.
 Light, cheap, and often riddled with asbestos, it became the default choice for developers and budget-conscious owners alike.
 Our house, like many others, had been “updated” in that era with a practical but joyless grey Eternit roof.
 Function?
 Yes.
 Charm?
 Not exactly.

-So when the time came to replace it, we didn’t just want new tiles.
-We wanted to restore a level of grandeur.
-We wanted slate.
+So when the time came to replace it, I didn’t just want new tiles.
+I wanted to restore a level of grandeur.
+I wanted slate.

 The Details They Don’t Tell You